 The Black Craftspeople Digital Archive includes information on a wide range of craftspeople involved in a variety of trades including:

 Carpenters, joiners, coopers, cabinetmakers, sawyers, blacksmiths, tanners, curriers, shoemakers, spinners, weavers, knitters, bricklayers, brick masons, cauklers, cobblers, tailors, seamstresses, quilters, painters, plasterers, watchmakers, goldsmiths, silversmiths, ironworkers, and more.

-Drawing on scholarship produced by several historians and sociologists, the BCDA defines black craftspeople as people of African descent practicing a trade or craft leading to the production of tangible material culture.
-Black craftspeople include both free and enslaved individuals regardless of gender.
+Drawing on scholarship produced by several historians and sociologists, the BCDA defines Black craftspeople as people of African descent practicing a trade or craft leading to the production of tangible material culture.
+Black craftspeople include both free and enslaved individuals.